-Guided tours are available of the House in English with audio guides available in Irish, French, German, Spanish, Italian, Russian and Mandarin.
-Delicious treats are baked daily in the Coach House Café open daily all year round.
+Guided tours of the house are available in English with audio guides in Irish, French, German, Spanish, Italian, Russian and Mandarin.
+Delicious treats are baked daily in the Coach House Café which is open daily all year round.
 There are a range of seasonally themed events through out the year such as at Halloween and Christmas.
 Newbridge House also hosts the annual Flavours of Fingal County Fair.

 Located a 15-minute walk from Donabate train station or about 30 minute's drive from Dublin city centre.